This bulletin was updated January 29, 2026, to reflect the announcement of an electricity transmission line expansion for Toronto.

 This blended revenue structure (contract + rate regulation) appears to aim to strike a balance between fostering competitive economic growth on the one hand and relative long-term stability on the other hand.
 Competition can help maintain downward pressure on price while rate regulation can attract requisite large scale capital investment.

-It will be interesting to see if the competitive procurement element (together with the ratepayer benefit requirement) of the TSF will bring Ontario one step closer toward an integrated regional approach to east-west transmission development, or if the rate-regulated element will otherwise continue to foster more north-south transmission development to the U.S., which developers typically view to be more economically attractive than building anew for only domestic customer use.
+It will be interesting to see if the competitive procurement element (together with the ratepayer benefit requirement) of the TSF will bring Ontario one step closer toward an integrated regional approach to east-west transmission development, or if the rate-regulated element will otherwise continue to foster more north-south transmission development to the U.S.

 More insights